Contents

 You can completely replace your current QuickBooks or Excel budget with the company’s forecast or only partially replace your current budget.

-View the following article for more detail on saving your forecast as your company’s budget.
+View the following article for more details on saving your forecast as your company’s budget.

 📝Note: It is not possible to save the forecast as the budget for the company if budget data for divisions or multiple financial years have been imported.
 You must remove the divisional budgets or budgets for additional financial years before you can save the forecast as the budget for the company.